2018 Range Rover Sport SDV6 HSE – $132,000 (plus on roads)

 Still, you don’t want for more grunt with a wave of torque arriving 1750rpm and helping to get the big beast to 100kmh in 7.2 seconds.
 It’s not the quickest machine out there, but there’s a smooth unrelenting feel that keeps it ahead of traffic very easily.

-And when you visit the bowser, if you’re doing things the ADR approved way, you’ll be using 7.0 litres of diesel per 100kmh.
+And when you visit the bowser, if you’re doing things the way that governments test cars for consumption, you’ll be using 7.0 litres of diesel per 100kmh.
 Not bad for a 2134kg machine.

 How does it go on the road?